The Leopard by Giuseppe Tomasi di Lampedusa

 So the pair of them spent those days in dreamy wanderings, in the discovery of hells redeemed by love, of forgotten paradises profaned by love itself.

 The novel is persistent in its symbolism of death, creating a mood of decaying matter and vanishing power on every page.
 This miasma of death is both what threatens Don Fabrizio and what will redeem him.
-The novel, as suggested above, is radically anti-political.
+The narrative, as suggested above, is radically anti-political.
 It implicitly argues that social change is illusory and power indivisible; it shows family as an economic encumbrance and sex and love as sensual distractions.
 Only the Don’s immersion in nature, whether hunting with his plain-spoken steward or working at his astronomical observations, is worthwhile, even though an immersion in nature is only an anticipation of death itself:

 “The real problem is how to go on living this life of the spirit in its most sublimated moments, those moments that are most like death.”